-The flowering stems (culms) are usually shorter than the leaves and rough to the touch.
-Dark purplish brown flowers are produced in dense linear spikes, in spring and summer and often after rain if growing in a dry position.
-Flowers are grass-like with reduced perianth parts and glumes.
+In this species, the flowering stems (culms) are usually shorter than the leaves, but can be to 90 cm long, and rough to the touch.
+Dark purplish brown flowers/spikelets are produced in dense linear spikes with 3 to 8 spikes creating an inflorescence to 20 cm long.
+Upper spikes are male and lower spikes female; produced in spring and summer and often after rain if growing in a dry position.

 Can become invasive as they seed freely.
 To prevent this cut of flower/seed stems before seeds set.